swindon-rs/swindon-js/doc/basic_api.rst

        every second to update UI.
 We don't call ``onStateChange`` periodially, this is a responsibility of the application.
 Use ``state()`` to fetch up to date state on such periodic callback.

+   ``defaultActiveTime``
+       The amount of time we consider user active after sending any request to server.
+This corresponds to ``active`` field in client API.

+       .. note:: We don't have any way to cancel this value for some requests or to update it whatsoever.
+It should be doable, but we have no good idea for the API.
+Please file an issue if you need this or you know how API may look like.

    It's expected that this object is a singleton on any web page.
 You may put it into some global application object or module and give access